-Figure 5 shows the regulator operating from a 12V battery supply.
-In this system, the battery voltage is available before any other voltages, including the 5V bias voltage VCC for the controller IC.
+Figure 5 shows the regulator operating from an ATX supply.
 In this figure, note the slight rise in PGOOD as the 5V supply rises.
 The PGOOD output stage is made up of NMOS and PMOS transistors.
 On the rising $V{CC}$ , the PMOS device becomes active slightly before the NMOS transistor pulls "down", generating the slight rise in the PGOOD voltage.

-Note that Figure 5 shows the 12V battery voltage available before the 5V supply to the ISL6223 has reached its threshold level.
+Note that Figure 5 shows the 12V gate driver voltage available before the 5V supply to the HIP6302 has reached its threshold level.
 If conditions were reversed and the 5V supply was to rise first, the start-up sequence would be different.
-In this case the ISL6223 will sense an overcurrent condition due to charging the output capacitors.
+In this case the HIP6303 will sense an over-current condition due to charging the output capacitors.
 The supply will then restart and go through the normal Soft-Start cycle.

 FIGURE 3.
-START-UP OF A SYSTEM OPERATING AT 200kHz
+START-UP OF 4 PHASE SYSTEM OPERATING AT 500kHz

 FIGURE 4.
-START-UP A SYSTEM OPERATING AT 200kHz
+START-UP OF 4 PHASE SYSTEM OPERATING AT 200kHz